canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+## R2D66-68
+**Twitter:R2D66-68. #react calculator project approved @microverseinc.
+I took the chance to add full accessibility mouse/touch/keyboard and text to speech using #amazonpolly.
+Repo link is in the app https://anriquez-calculator.netlify.app.
+Please check it out and share the loveSmiling face with heart-shaped eyes #fullstack #100DaysOfCode

 ## R2D64-65
 **Twitter:R2D64-65 Working on my #React calculator App @microverseinc.
 Practicing functional stateless components, JSX, react's items Keys, and component styling.
 It is fun putting all together to come up with this project.
 Milestone 3 approved.
 Two more to go!  #fullstack #100DaysOfCode